Sentinel-1 RTC Product Guide¶

 ASF's Sentinel-1 On-Demand RTC products are generated using GAMMA Software.
 Products are distributed as GeoTIFFs (one for each available polarization) projected to the appropriate UTM Zone for the location of the scene.

 A Digital Elevation Model (DEM) is required for processing RTC.
 ASF uses the best publicly-available DEM with full coverage of the processing area.

 The two Sentinel-1 satellites each have a 12-day repeat cycle, but their orbits are offset 180 degrees so that one or the other will pass over the same location on earth every 6 days.
-Most areas of the earth will still only have imagery collected every 12 days, but Europe and select areas of interest are imaged with a 6-day interval, as described in the mission observation scenario.
+Most areas of the earth will still only have imagery collected every 12 days at best, but while both S1A and S1B were active, Europe and select areas of interest were imaged with a 6-day interval, as described in the mission observation scenario.

 Because this is a polar-orbiting satellite constellation, areas near the poles may have a number of overlapping paths, resulting in even more frequent acquisitions with similar footprints.